tomguluson92/StyleGAN_PyTorch/README.md

 ## Notice
 @date: 2019.10.21

-@info: The noteworthy thing I just ignore to highlight is you need change default `Star` dataset to your own dataset (such as FFHQ or others) in `opts.py`.
+@info: The noteworthy thing I just ignore to highlight is **you need to change default `Star` dataset to your own dataset** (such as FFHQ or others) in `opts.py`.
 Sorry for my carelessness for this.

 ## Author